-Represents investments held in Money Market Funds
+\Represents investments held in Money Market Funds

-- 4.2 The investment position varies throughout the year as it is dependent upon cash flow.
-Examples of significant areas that can impact on cash flow are collection of Council tax, business rates, grants, and capital receipts, payments to other precepting authorities or central government and interest on treasury activity. - 4.3 In the period April 2017 to February 2018, the capacity for investment has increased by £13.8m.
-The volatility of balances is normal throughout the year and a number of factors contribute to this: - a) The Authority traditionally benefits from the receipt of Council Tax and Business Rates during the first ten months of the financial year; - b) Revenue expenditure is more evenly weighted throughout the financial year;
+3.2 The investment position varies throughout the year as it is dependent upon cash flow.
+Examples of significant areas that can impact on cash flow are collection of Council tax, business rates, grants, and capital receipts, payments to other precepting authorities or central government and interest on treasury activity.

-- c) Capital expenditure is more heavily weighted towards the latter part of the financial year due to the time required to schedule programmes of work or award contracts. - d) The patterns of income and expenditure are variable and are compared to previous years.
+- 3.3 In the period April 2017 to February 2018, the capacity for investment has increased by £13.8m.
+The volatility of balances is normal throughout the year and a number of factors have contributed to this: - a) The council (as it typically does) has benefit from the receipt of Council Tax and Business Rates during the first ten months of the financial year whilst revenue expenditure is more evenly weighted throughout the financial year; - b) Capital expenditure is more heavily weighted towards the latter part of the financial year due to the time required to schedule programmes of work or award contracts. - c) The patterns of income and expenditure are variable and are compared to previous years.
 The current patterns are in line with the expected trends.
-These patterns are reflected in the Authority's cash flow projections which is monitored and revised daily as part of the treasury management process. - 4.4 The capacity for investment fluctuates throughout the year and will now decrease towards financial year end.
-This is in line with the Authority's experience and expectations.
+These patterns are reflected in the council's cash flow projections which is monitored and revised daily as part of the treasury management process. - 3.4 The values of investments per day is shown in the table below, illustrating the cash flow trends throughout the year whilst at a higher level, are in line with the anticipated trend.